vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-experiments.md

 possibilities of crypto-currency.
-It’s website says, _“It is a gateway to decentralized applications that allow you to hold and secure Ether and other crypto-assets built on Ethereum, as well as write, deploy and use smart contracts.”_ 32
+It’s website says, _“It is a gateway to decentralized applications that allow you to hold and secure Ether and other crypto-assets built on Ethereum, as well as write, deploy and use smart contracts.” <sup>32</sup>_

-Venture capitalists began investing in blockchain and blockchain- adjacent startups in 2012 with a few tens of millions.
+Venture capitalists began investing in blockchain and blockchain-adjacent startups in 2012 with a few tens of millions.
 In 2017, nearly
 $1 billion was raised in venture capital worldwide to fund new ideas about how to use this technology.<sup>33</sup> It is a technology that can be used by governments, banks and private individuals to reduce fraud and